daniel-nagy/transporter/README.md

 import * as User from "./User";

 const Api = {
-  User
+  User,
 };

 export type Api = typeof Api;

 const protocol = Subprotocol.init({
   connectionMode: Subprotocol.ConnectionMode.Connectionless,
+  dataType: Subprotocol.Datatype<Json.t>(),
   operationMode: Subprotocol.OperationMode.Unicast,
-  protocol: Subprotocol.Protocol<Json.t>(),
-  transmissionMode: Subprotocol.TransmissionMode.HalfDuplex
+  transmissionMode: Subprotocol.TransmissionMode.HalfDuplex,
 });

 const session = Session.server({ protocol, provide: Api });
 ```

-For now don't worry about the different modes and just focus on the data format.
+For now don't worry about the different modes and just focus on the data type.
 In this case we are telling Transporter that our API only uses JSON data types.
 With strict type checking enabled we get a type error.

 ```
 Type 'undefined' is not assignable to type 'Json'.